 - Student assignments.
 Having students create and submit video assignments allow students to demonstrate skills they have learned in the course.
 Panopto makes it easy for students to record assignments and submit them for review.

 Panopto is integrated in TCU Online and makes it easy to add videos to your course.
-However, many of the administrative tasks will be complete through our hosted site, which where you will start from to download the desktop recorder.
-Below you will links and videos of how to use the different tools and features Panopto offers.
-Once you are ready to integrate your videos into TCU Online jump down to the Teaching with Panopto section to learn more about the integration.
+However, many of the administrative tasks will be completed through our hosted site, which is where you download the desktop recorder.
+Below you will find links and videos that will help you learn how to use the different tools and features Panopto offers.
+Once you are ready to integrate your videos into TCU Online, jump down to the Teaching with Panopto section to learn more about the integration.

-To learn more about recording and managing your content you can watch the following Panopto Basics Webinar (approx 1hr).
+To learn more about recording and managing your content you can watch the following Creating Course Videos with Panopto Webinar (approx 90 min).

 Teaching with Panopto